 That’s why at GrandNanny, our mission is to build age-integrated communities.

 We believe that by connecting midlife neighbours with working families, we can bridge the gap between the young and the old and facilitate rewarding, intergenerational connections.
+As an intergenerational childcare service our aim is to support mature nannies in the UK in providing flexible and reliable childcare.

 Join the GrandNanny community and let’s make it happen!